Table of Contents

-How to Make Grass Green Fast: Fixing Yellow Grass
+How to Make Grass Green Fast

-hash-markWhy Is My Grass Turning Yellow?
+Why Is My Grass Turning Yellow?

 Your grass can be turning yellow for several reasons, but the most common issues are nitrogen and iron deficiencies which can be due to improper fertilizing.
 Other things that can turn grass yellow are animal urine, hot weather, and a lack of water.

-The fix for yellow grass is entirely dependent on the cause.
+The fix for yellow grass depends entirely on the cause.
 Your yard may need more fertilizer or water, or it may be getting too much.
-The problems could be caused by animals or over-use.
-Below are a few things you can do to turn your yellow grass green quickly.
+Or, it may require an iron supplement like Ironite.

-hash-markHow to Make Grass Green Fast
+How to Make Grass Green Fast

 1. Fix Fertilizer Issues

 If you think you've been taking wonderful care of your yard, providing plenty of fertilizer, water, and regular mowing, you may be thunderstruck when your yard turns yellow.
-However, all of your careful attention may actually be the cause of the problem as using too much fertilizer or incorrectly fertilizing can cause your grass to turn yellow.
+However, all of your careful attention may actually be the cause of the problem, as using too much fertilizer or incorrectly fertilizing can cause your grass to turn yellow.

 Fertilizing too much increases the nitrogen content in your grass, making it impossible for your grass to properly absorb other nutrients.
 Excess nitrogen can also change the pH of the soil, killing the roots.